Sample Sequence of Courses

 SPPN 610 - Clinical Methods in Speech-Language Pathology (3 Credits)

-SPPN 611 - Diagnosis, Measurement and Evaluation (3 Credits)
+SPPN 611 - Diagnosis, Measurement, and Evaluation (3 Credits)

 SPPN 612 - Articulation and Phonology (3 Credits)

+This course serves as an introduction to the neurobiological bases of human communication.
 Topics focus on basic neuroanatomy and neurophysiology involved in sensory, motor and cognitive functions underlying respiration, phonation, articulation, resonance, hearing, and language.
 Structures and functions related to prenatal and acquired communication disorders are explored.

 Total Credits = 15